How to apply fake eyelashes like a makeup professional

 Learn how to master fake eyelashes with this step-by-step tutorial and product guide.

-A bold, red lip.
+A bold red lip.
 A smoky eye.
 A full-flush blush.
 What do all these makeup classics have in common?
 They'd look even more dramatic with lush, fluttery eyelashes.

-How to choose the right lashes?
+How to choose the right lashes

-magnetic lashes for an easier on and off.
-"The type of lash you choose should depend on the style you want to achieve and the application process that works best for you."
+"There are many different types of fake lashes," says Los Angeles-based celebrity makeup artist Priscilla Ono.
+These include individual hairs to fill the lash out and magnetic lashes for an easier on and off.
+"The type of lash someone chooses should depend on the style they want to achieve and the application process that works best for them."

 Types of fake eyelashes include the following:

 - Individual clusters.
 “Clusters include around three to four individual lashes on one band, creating a cluster of lashes,” Scibelli says.
-“They are great for a natural look but also really bulk up the lash line and add some dimension.
+“They are great for a natural look, but also really bulk up the lash line and add some dimension.
 They are also easy to apply.”

 - Individual lashes.
-As the name may suggest, individual lashes are single lashes that can be added in different places along your eye line.
+As the name may suggest, individual lashes are single lashes that can be added in different places along the eye line.
 "Individuals are great for a natural look or for someone who may need to fill in sparse areas," says Scibelli.
 Just be aware that applying them requires some precision and can take a bit more time than other types.

 Within each of these categories, there are also different colors, lengths, shapes and thicknesses.

-For those with smaller eyelids or people who want to make their eyes appear larger, Scibelli recommends going for wispy styles that have space between the lashes — that way the area above the eye isn’t completely covered.
+For those with smaller eyelids or people who want to make their eyes appear larger, Scibelli recommends going for wispy styles that have space between the lashes.
+That way, the area above the eye isn't completely covered.

-How to apply fake lashes?
+How to apply fake lashes

 For gorgeous, longer-lasting falsies, follow these steps: